tinahuynh7/Team-2-Create-Your-Own-Adventure/README.md

 there will be a limited inventory (player can choose to switch out items if find a new one)

+Health:

+health can be restored out of battle with potions

 ### Main objects:

 1. Player